Care Management Strategy

 how our client can engage the participant

-*Notes: all real names and identifying information were removed.*
+All real names and identifying information were removed.

 example slide of a participant's discharge experience